 Penalty Fares currently apply to the routes detailed in red below.
 The routes detailed in green on the map below will be subject to Penalty Fares from Thursday 11 April.
-Additional Penalty Fares routes will be introduced in 2019.
+Additional Penalty Fares routes will be added throughout 2019.

 Examples of when a Penalty Fare may be charged:

 - are unable to produce an appropriate Railcard for a discount ticket

 - are aged 16 or over, travelling on a child rate ticket